-The Old Town is the oldest section of Riga as well as the center of the city.
-It is the city’s most popular area with tourists.
-In 1997, Riga's historic center was included in the UNESCO World Heritage List.
+The Old Town Riga is the oldest part of our capital city, it is a city center, as well as a favorite place for recreation and entertainment for tourists.
+In 1997, the historical center of Riga was included in the UNESCO World Heritage List.

-The Old Town has highly diverse architecture, and the majority of buildings have the status of a cultural monument.
-The city's architecture represents various periods - Romanesque, Gothic, Baroque, Classicism, and Modernism.
-After the restoration of the independence of Latvia, many buildings in the Old Town were reconstructed or rebuilt to restore the historic look of the area.
+The Old Town has a unique architecture and most of the buildings have the status of cultural monuments.
+Various styles are represented in architecture - Romanesque, Gothic and Baroque as well as examples of classicism and modernism.
+After the restoration of Latvia's independence, many buildings in the Old Town were reconstructed or rebuilt, thus restoring the historic heritage.

-The most impressive buildings in the Old Town are the Riga Cathedral and St. Peter's Church, offering a wonderful panoramic view on the city of Riga from a 72 meter observational tower.
+Two of the most impressive buildings in Old Riga are the Dome Church and St. Peter's Church, where a magnificent panorama of the city of Riga opens up from the observation deck of the 72-meter-high tower.

-The Old Town's streets and squares have numerous restaurants and cafes for all tastes.
+The streets and squares of Old Riga have countless restaurants, cafes and bars for all tastes.